Stereotype: Stereotype threat

 The effect of stereotype threat (ST) on math test scores for girls and boys.
 Data from Osborne (2007).

 Stereotype threat occurs when people are aware of a negative stereotype about their social group and experience anxiety or concern that they might confirm the stereotype.
 Stereotype threat has been shown to undermine performance in a variety of domains.

 Claude M. Steele and Joshua Aronson conducted the first experiments showing that stereotype threat can depress intellectual performance on standardized tests.
 In one study, they found that black college students performed worse than white students on a verbal test when the task was framed as a measure of intelligence.
 When it was not presented in that manner, the performance gap narrowed.
 Subsequent experiments showed that framing the test as diagnostic of intellectual ability made black students more aware of negative stereotypes about their group, which in turn impaired their performance.
 Stereotype threat effects have been demonstrated for an array of social groups in many different arenas, including not only academics but also sports, chess and business.

 Some researchers have suggested that stereotype threat should not be interpreted as a factor in real-life performance gaps, and have raised the possibility of publication bias.
 Other critics have focused on correcting what they claim are misconceptions of early studies showing a large effect.
 However, meta-analyses and systematic reviews have shown significant evidence for the effects of stereotype threat, though the phenomenon defies over-simplistic characterization.

+More research on how stereotypes affect minorities in academic settings comes from a study by Star and Meca (2024) that analyzed a negative impact of motivation from Black and Latina undergraduates in STEM fields.
+It is widely known that science, technology, engineering, and mathematic fields are primarily dominated by White and Asian men.
+Many women have suffered from bias and have to work harder for recognition and promotions.
+The results from Star and Meca (2024) reflect this as researchers found a positive association with stereotype threat and reduced confidence.
+However, the study identifies a underrated factor, students that had a strong connection to their cultural identity had developed a mental buffer to help soften the judgment that protected them against the effects of being stereotyped.